rinta-toyoda/golang-project-template/README.md

 # golang-project-template
 Starting point for a Go project.
 Ready to use with Docker, Taskfile and Lefthook.
-You don't need to worry about downloading golang, as it is already included in the Docker image.
+You don't need to worry about downloading golang, as it is already included in the Docker image (Golang version: 1.22.0).

 ## Requirements
 - [docker](https://www.docker.com/get-started/)